Abdoulaye-Koroko/GAN-FACIES/README.md

 # Facies modeling with GANs

+## Note

+This repo is owned by Goldite Valentin [github@Valentingol](https://github.com/valentingol)

+At my level, I've made a few modifications to enable training with the KFAC optimizer, which is a powerfull second order optimization method and can be much more effecient than baseline optimizers such as adam or SGD.

+---

 Underground facies (= kind of sediment) modeling with GANs.

 **Disclaimer**: This repository is a work in progress.
 This code aims to be the